 A virtual assistant is a remotely located service provider or employee to businesses or entrepreneurs.
 With the tilt in work culture since the pandemic, remote work, in general, have amassed quite a following.
 And rightly so!
 In short, remote work and hiring virtual assistants create win-win situations for all stakeholders.

 Statistics on virtual assistants shows that companies have greater benefits from hiring virtual assistants rather than full-time staff.

 How do virtual assistants help businesses?

-Virtual assistants are highly-skilled remote workers who care for many aspects of a business.
-A virtual assistant can oversee executive, non-core work, marketing, and more.
+They are highly-skilled remote workers who care for many aspects of a business, and can oversee executive, non-core work, marketing, and more.